gvwilson/thirdbit/fiction/iffy/index.md

 Aunt Naggie laughed shakily.
 "Yeah, but there's medicine in it.
-Eduardo—the fella you met today—he been gettin' it for me.
+Benício—the fella you met today—he's been gettin' it for me.
 For you, I mean.
 Sendin' it to me along by Mrs. Sandhu."